-- 1. Apply the brake. - 2.
-Shift the drive select lever into the neutral position.
+1. Apply the brake.

+2. Shift the drive select lever into the neutral position.

-NOTE: When the drive select lever is in the neutral position, the neutral indicator light should come on.
-If the neutral indicator light does not come on, ask a dealer to inspect the electric circuit.
+NOTE: When the drive select lever is in the neutral position, the Gear Position Indicator display "N".
+If the Gear Position Indicator does not display "N", ask a dealer to inspect the electric circuit.